Geocoding and postal codes

 Locations have a single, unique postcode

 No, often large buildings will have multiple postcodes, for example if there are multiple, large organizations based there.
 Usually it will depend on how many people are at the location (and thus how much mail typically needs to be sent there).
-An example: skyscrapers in New York can have multiple "zipcodes" (as postcodes are known in the US).
-Also when postcodes change people will often keep using the old postcode, even after a new postcode has been assigned to the location.
+An example: skyscrapers in Manhattan, New York City can have multiple "zipcodes" (as postcodes are known in the US).
+Also, when postcodes change people will often keep using the old postcode, even after a new postcode has been assigned to the location.

 The area covered by a postcode is always within one state / province

-In many countries the area covered by a postcode has no correspondence with administrative hierarchies like county, state, province, etc. In Australia the postcode 0872 famously spans not just multiple states but also timezones.
+In many countries the area served by a postcode has no correspondence with administrative hierarchies like county, state, province, etc. In Australia the postcode 0872 famously spans not just multiple states but also timezones.

 Postal systems are unique to a specific country